• Skip to main content

 Jump to Recipe Print Recipe

-Berry Rhubarb Crisp (gluten free!) is a favorite summer treat!
+This version of Healthier Mixed Berry Rhubarb Crisp is a favorite summer treat!
 While rhubarb usually implies a ton of sugar, this recipe has been lightened up, with the sweetness coming from the berries, a touch of honey, and far less brown sugar.
 The warm filling with the crispy oat topping and a scoop of vanilla ice cream is truly heavenly, you won't notice it's a healthier version!
-Absolutely delicious, only 15 minutes to prep, and just 8 quality ingredients, you'll want to make this year after year!

 Berry Rhubarb Crisp with gluten free oat topping next to a bowl of mixed berries.

-• If you Love Healthier Desserts, be sure to try my Black Bean Protein Brownies and our favorite Double Chocolate Zucchini Muffins!
+• If you Love Healthier Desserts, be sure to try my Healthier Peach Crisp, Black Bean Protein Brownies, Protein Rice Krispies Treats, and our favorite Pear Blueberry Crisp!

 A plate of flourless rhubarb crisp with ice cream next to the pan of it and a bowl of berries.